Data4Democracy/hate_speech_detector/README.md

 ## Data

-We are currently working with the data collected by Davidson et al. for their research on hate speech detection.
+We are currently working with the data collected by [Davidson et al.](https://aaai.org/ocs/index.php/ICWSM/ICWSM17/paper/view/15665) for their research on hate speech detection.
 The dataset contains tweets that are labeled as either hate speech, offensive language, or neither.
-The data were pulled from Hatebase.org, an organization that collects instances of potential hate speech.
-The data were then labeled using CrowdFlower which uses non-specialists to clean and label data.
-Each tweet was reviewed by three or more people and a majority-wins approach was taken when there way disagreement.
+The data were pulled from [Hatebase.org](https://www.hatebase.org/), an organization that collects instances of potential hate speech.
+The data were then labeled using [CrowdFlower](https://www.crowdflower.com/), which uses non-specialists to clean and label data.
+Each tweet was reviewed by three or more people and a majority-wins approach was taken when there was disagreement.

-All data used in this analysis is stored in the data folder of this repository.
-The original source of the data is :https://github.com/t-davidson/hate-speech-and-offensive-language
+All data used in this analysis is stored in the [data](https://github.com/Data4Democracy/hate_speech_detector/tree/master/data) folder of [this repository](https://github.com/Data4Democracy/hate_speech_detector).
+The original source of the data is: https://github.com/t-davidson/hate-speech-and-offensive-language

-The paper by Davidson et al. can be found here: https://arxiv.org/pdf/1703.04009.pdf
+The paper by Davidson et al. can be found here:
+Thomas Davidson, Dana Warmsley, Michael Macy, Ingmar Weber.
+2017. "[Automated Hate Speech Detection and the Problem of Offensive Language](https://aaai.org/ocs/index.php/ICWSM/ICWSM17/paper/view/15665)".
+Proceedings of the 11th International AAAI Conference on Web and Social Media (ICWSM).

 ## To Do:

 ### Classifier
 There are currently two Jupyter Notebooks containing models to classify the data, but both could be greatly improved.
 Please feel free to take a look and let us know if you make any improvements!

 ### Data preprocessing